Hello Dear Readers!

 So you’re going to have to rely on my story telling skills more than my visuals, I’m afraid.

 In that same vein, let me tell you about our snorkeling.

-Now, I’ve been to a fair few places for snorkeling (and even once dived in successfully in Australia), so I’ve always figured I knew what snorkeling was about.
-You go in, you see some cool fish, swim around a reef, try to not touch the urchin and get poisoned.
+Now, I’ve been to a fair few places for snorkeling (and even once dived successfully in Australia), so I’ve always figured I knew what snorkeling was about.
+You go in, see some cool fish, swim around a reef, try to not touch the urchin and get poisoned.
 You know, normal things.
 So when they told us they had a reef just off the beach of the resort, I was excited but not expecting much.